top of page

 Where do I look??

-Until you are strong enough to start looking around, I would suggest to look up on a diagonal at the pole to keep your neck in line with your body and reduce the risk of neck strain.
-You can also look up towards the roof with slight neck bend which may help to improve your sense of proprioception and engagement.
+Until you are strong enough to start looking around, we would suggest to look up to your top hand on the pole.
+This keeps your neck in line with your body and can help to visually improve your sense of engagement through the top arm.
+Avoid looking at the floor as it may increase neck discomfort or strain.

 Anti-Rotation, abdominal engagement and hip flexion